Microbial Pathogenicity

 Silke.Niemann@uni-muenster.de

-The Division of Microbial Pathogenicity, which currently has around 480 members, was the first unified division of the VAAM and DGHM in 2014, and a joint executive board was also appointed.
+The Division of Microbial Pathogenicity, which currently has around 480 members, was the first Joint Special Group of VAAM and DGHM in 2014 with a joint executive board.

-The FG forms a platform for pathogen-orientated bacterial infection research in Germany.
+The special group forms a platform for pathogen-orientated bacterial infection research in Germany.
 The scientific interest is focussed on the molecular understanding of microbial virulence factors.
-In addition to classical topics of microbial pathogenicity such as toxin functions, adhesion or regulation of virulence genes, cellular microbiology is a new important direction in the group.
+In addition to classical topics of microbial pathogenicity such as toxin functions, adhesion or regulation of virulence genes, cellular microbiology is a new important direction within the special group.
 Here, the effects of the interaction between microbial pathogens and eukaryotic host cells are analysed on a cellular and molecular level.

-Questions on the influence of bacterial components on the signalling cascades of the host cell are also at the centre of attention.
-There are close links with the specialist groups "Eukaryotic Infectious Agents" and "Gastrointestinal Infections", which lead to joint events during the DGHM annual conferences.
+Questions on the influence of bacterial components on host cell signalling cascades are also at the centre of attention.
+There are close links with the special groups ‘Eukaryotic Infectious Agents’ and ‘Gastrointestinal Infections’, which lead to joint events during the DGHM annual meetings.